Systems Testing of the PLH Human-Digital Package within the Health Sector in South Africa

 South Africa

-Professor Catherine Ward (University of Cape Town, South Africa)
+Principal Investigator Professor Catherine Ward and Cindee Bruyns (University of Cape Town, South Africa)

-Sequential Multiple Assignment Randomised Trial (SMART) to identify the most optimal and cost-effective system of delivery of the Parenting for Lifelong Health (PLH) human-digital parenting package within the health sector.
-Benefactors will be parents or caregivers above the age of 18 who show an interest in parenting support.
+The SWIFT Study – Supporting Wellness through Integrated Family Training – aims to establish an optimal and cost-effective system of delivery of the Parenting for Lifelong Health (PLH) human-digital parenting package within the health sector.
+Benefactors will be parents or caregivers above the age of 18 who show an interest in receiving parenting support.

 Context